gflohr/qgoda-site/en/docs/related-documents.md

 This site is generated with [Qgoda](http://www.qgoda.net).
 ```

-As you can see, document A links to document B.  The configured `C:link_score` is 5, and hence the relation score between them is 5.
+As you can see, document A links to document B.  The configured `C:link-score` is 5, and hence the relation score between them is 5.
 Note: If B would link back to A, that would add another 5 points.
 But subsequent mutual links would be ignored.

 Both documents link to http://www.qgoda.net/.
 Since the configuration variable `taxonomies.links` has the value 1, the score is now 6.